emacsway/emacsway.github.io/_sources/en/storm-orm.txt

 If you are not able to use some component of the ORM separately, for example SQLBuilder, then, probably, it would be better to use raw pattern DataMapper_ instead of the ORM.
 Well designed ORM allows you to use its components separately, such as `Query Object`_ (SQLBuilder), Connection, `DataMapper`_, `Identity Map`_, `Unit of Work`_, `Repository`_.
 Does the ORM allow you to use Raw-SQL (entirely or partially)?
-Are you able to use only DataMapper (without Connection, SQLBuilder etc.)?
+Are you able to use only Data Mapper (without Connection, SQLBuilder etc.)?
-Are you able to substitute the DataMapper by `Service Stub`_, to be free from DB for testing?
+Are you able to substitute the Data Mapper by `Service Stub`_, to be free from DB for testing?

 Usually the possibilities of any ORM have to be expanded.
 Are you able to extend your ORM without monkey-patching, forks, patches?